top of page

 Not Enough Money to Make Monthly Payments

-While it’s true that credit scores, past foreclosures, and income history don’t matter as much when applying for hard money loans in Houston, TX, you still have to prove you can afford to make monthly payments.
+While it’s true that credit scores, past foreclosures, and income history don’t matter as much when applying for hard money loans nationwide, you still have to prove you can afford to make monthly payments.
 If your income falls short, lenders see this as indicator that you might not pay back the money.
 You can prevent a denial because of income shortfalls by proving with income statements and/or bank statements that you have the money to follow through with your financial obligation.
 Investors that don’t have substantial cash reserves often team up with more financially stable partners to avoid being denied.

-Are you ready to apply for one of these loans?
-Houston, TX, hard money loans are easier to obtain than going to your local bank branch for a conventional home loan.
+Hard money loans are easier to obtain than going to your local bank branch for a conventional home loan.
 However, before you seek out one of these loans, make sure the investment property has enough equity and that you can make the monthly payments.
 Many investors find that future loans are even easier to get when they establish a relationship with their lender.
 Therefore, find a hard money lender whose terms you like and work to establish a relationship for future investments.

 For great terms on hard money lending products, contact Investor Loan Source today!